 - Public Market condition: Achievement of three stock price milestones: \$50 or more, \$60 or more, and \$70 or more.
-The stock price will be measured based on the volume-weighted average price per share for 90 consecutive trading days; - · Service condition: Approximately 7-years of vesting; and - Performance condition: Start of production for at least one series production program.
+The stock price will be measured based on the volume-weighted average price per share for 90 consecutive trading days; - · Service condition: Approximately 7-years of vesting; and - · Performance condition: Start of production for at least one series production program.

-On March 16, 2023, the Board granted a \$12.0 million stock-price based award to the Company's Executive Vice President & General Manager that vests in six tranches of \$2.0 million, upon achievement of the six stock price milestones of \$20, \$25, \$30, \$40, \$50 and \$60 based on 90 trading day volume-weighted average price of a share of common stock over a 7.0 years performance period.
-The grant date fair value per share of the award granted to the said executive was \$.58 per share.
+On March 16, 2023, the Board granted a \$12.0 million stock-price based award to the Company's Executive Vice President & General Manager that vested in six tranches of \$0.0 million each, upon achievement of the six stock price milestones of \$20, \$25, \$30, \$40, \$50 and \$60 based on 90 trading day volume-weighted average price of a share of common stock over a7.0 years performance period.
+The grant date fair value per share of the award granted to the said executive was \$8.58 per share.
+On June 20, 2023, this award was modified to settle in a fixed number of shares and the impact of modification was not material.

-The Company measured the compensation cost for the above management awards using a Monte Carlo simulation model and recorded \$.7 million in stock-based compensation expense related to these awards in the three months ended March 31, 2023.
+The Company measured the compensation cost for the above management awards using a Monte Carlo simulation model and recorded \$8.8 million and \$11.5 million in stock-based compensation expense related to these awards in the three and six months ended June 30, 2023, respectively.